stephaneghozzi/SPA.Algorithm.Demo/README.md

 This package reads raw data provided by experts about the adequacy of public health surveillance in light of country context, diseases of interest, and features and objectives of surveillance.
-It implements scoring algorithms to generate a anked list of surveillance approaches.
+It implements scoring algorithms to generate a ranked list of surveillance approaches.
 This is illustrated in an interactive web application.

 ## Installation